-LINN COUNTY CLASSIFICATION

-TITLE: DEPUTY COUNTY ATTORNEY 1
+LINN COUNTY CLASSIFICATION TITLE: DEPUTY COUNTY ATTORNEY 3 NUMBER: 633 APPRON PAY RANGE: 27 CATEGORY: MANAGEMENT/EXEMPT

-NUMBER: 630 APPROVAL ORDER PAY RANGE: 19 NUMBER: 2009-454
+APPROVAL ORDER NUMBER: 2019-059 DATE: FEBRUARY 26, 2019

-CATEGORY: MANAGEMENT/EXEMPT DATE: November 10, 2009

-GENERAL STATEMENT OF DUTIES/JOB OBJECTIVES: Provides professional legal advice and services to County offices and departments, requiring some knowledge of multiple specialty areas including general municipal, land use, tax assessment, labor and employment, contract, purchasing, construction, public record and meeting laws, and real property rules and laws.
-In the Deputy County Attorney classification series, this is the entry level position.
+GENERAL STATEMENT OF DUTIES/JOB OBJECTIVES: Provides professional legal advice and services to County offices and departments requiring knowledge of multiple specialty areas including general municipal, land use, tax assessment, labor and employment, contract, purchasing, construction, public record and meeting laws and real property rules and laws.
+In the Deputy County Attorney classification series, this is the advanced lead position.

-SUPERVISION RECEIVED: Works under the close supervision of the County Attorney who assigns duties, provides legal guidance on difficult or unusual matters and evaluates work for effectiveness.
+SUPERVISION RECEIVED: Works under the supervision of the County Attorney who assigns duties, provides legal guidance on difficult or unusual matters and evaluates work for effectiveness.
+The Deputy County Attorney 3 works independently; sets up procedures in consultation with the County Attorney; has great latitude of judgment.

-SUPERVISION EXERCISED: Supervision of employees is not a normal responsibility of positions in this classification, but a Deputy County Attorney 1 may assist in the job orientation of new personnel or provide direction to support staff on specific work assignments.
+SUPERVISION EXERCISED: Supervision of employees is not a normal responsibility of positions in this classification, but a Deputy County Attorney 3 may assist in the job orientation of new personnel or provide direction to Deputy 1 and 2 and support staff on specific work assignments, or for periods of limited duration when the County Attorney is absent from the office.

-ESSENTIAL FUNCTIONS: A person employed in this classification must possess the capability to perform the following duties to be considered for and to remain in this position.
+ESSENTIAL FUNCTIONS: A person employed in this classification must possess the capability to perform the following duties to be considered for and remain in this position.
 The duties are essential functions requiring the critical skills and expertise needed to meet job objectives.
 Additional specific details of these essential functions may be provided by the specific office or department job announcement, if applicable.

-- 1. As assigned, provide legal assistance to County elected officials and department heads and their employees in various County-related matters in the form of direct legal advice, as well as representation, as needed, at meetings, budget and administrative hearings, labor negotiations, land use matters, and in court; may act as legal advisor to County advisory boards and committees.
-May advise county boards and committees on public meeting laws and parliamentary procedure. - 2.
-As directed, consult with County officials and department heads and their employees on a formal or informal basis in group meeting or in private, to answer questions and advise them on legal matters affecting their operation to include budget, employment and contract issues.
-May formulate plans of action to eliminate or mitigate legal consequences to the County for actions of its officers and employees. - Review or prepare contracts and agreements; generate drafts of court pleadings, ordinances, resolutions and board orders; interpret State laws and administrative rules, County ordinances and Federal laws and regulations; prepare special reports and legal memoranda upon request. - 4.
-As assigned, represent the County and its employees in the course of their employment in Federal and State Court or agency civil litigation proceedings, both when the County or its employee(s) is a defendant as well as when the County is a plaintiff; prepare and present cases as required.
+- 1. Provide legal assistance to County elected officials and department heads and their employees in all County-related matters in the form of direct legal advice, as well as, representation, as needed, at meetings, budget and administrative hearings, labor negotiations, land use matters and in court; act as legal advisor to County advisory boards and committees.
+Advise county boards and committees on public meeting laws and parliamentary procedure. - 2.
+Consult with County officials and department heads and their employees on a formal or informal basis in group meeting or in private, to answer questions and advise them on legal matters affecting their operation to include budget, employment and contract issues.
+Formulate plans of action to eliminate or mitigate legal consequences to the County for actions of its officers and employees. - 3.
+Review or prepare contracts and agreements; generate and approve drafts of court pleadings, ordinances, resolutions and board orders; interpret State laws and administrative rules, County ordinances and Federal laws and regulations; prepare special reports and legal memoranda upon request. - 4.
+Represent the County and its employees in the course of their employment in Federal and State Court or agency civil litigation proceedings, both when the County or its employee(s) is a defendant, as well as, when the County is a plaintiff; prepare and present cases as required.
 Make recommendations regarding the use of outside legal counsel and, if retained, act as liaison for the County.
-May review and monitor all claims against the County and consult, as needed, with the County's insurance providers.
+Review and monitor all claims against the County and consult, as needed, with the County's insurance providers.